nthnn/diwa/README.md

 ![Arduino Release](https://img.shields.io/badge/Library%20Manager-v0.0.1-red?logo=Arduino)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://github.com/nthnn/diwa/blob/main/LICENSE)

-Diwa is a lightweight library providing a simple implementation of Feedforward Artificial Neural Networks (ANNs) for microcontrollers such as ESP8266, ESP32, and similar development boards.
-It is designed for resource-constrained environments, offering a streamlined solution for tasks that require neural network capabilities.
+Diwa is a lightweight library providing a simple implementation of Feedforward Artificial Neural Networks (ANNs) for microcontrollers such as ESP32 and similar development boards that has PSRAM with Arduino platform.
+It is designed for resource-constrained environments but can be used with non-Arduino platform projects, offering a streamlined solution for tasks that require neural network capabilities.

 Diwa stands out as a straightforward and effective solution for implementing artificial neural networks on microcontrollers.
 Key features include:

-- **Lightweight**: Designed for resource-constrained microcontroller environments.
+- **Lightweight**: Designed for resource-constrained microcontroller environments yet can still be used within non-Arduino environments.
 - **Simple Implementation**: Provides a basic yet effective implementation of a Feedforward ANN.
-- **Easy Integration**: Suitable for microcontrollers like ESP8266, ESP32, and similar boards.
+- **Easy Integration**: Suitable for microcontrollers like ESP32 and similar boards with PSRAM.
 - **Training Support**: Includes methods for training the neural network using backpropagation.

 > [!NOTE]